freebirdjs/freebird-base/docs/DeviceClass.md

 <br />
 ********************************************
 ### .write(attrName, val, callback)
-Remotely write a value to an attribue on this device.
+Remotely write a value to an attribute on this device.

 **Arguments:**